 Hundreds of thousands of local residents will be affected by increased noise, air pollution and traffic from an expanded Heathrow, but the people most directly impacted will be those forced out of their homes.
 Stop Heathrow Expansion, a campaign group established by local residents and councils, estimates that 3,750 homes would be demolished or rendered unliveable.
 Areas directly affected by expansion include the village of Longford which would be entirely demolished and the villages of Harmondsworth, Sipson, Poyle, Colnbrook and Brands Hill, all within the Wider Property Offer Zone where offers will be made to buy all property due to the severe effects of airport expansion on the local environment.

-Heathrow Airport Ltd, the airport’s operators, are currently carrying out consultations on their expansion plan and expect to submit a final proposal in 2020.
-This will be an application for a Development Consent Order (DCO), a form of planning permission decided nationally by the Planning Inspectorate and potentially overriding local planning policies.
+Heathrow Airport Limited had intended to submit a final proposal for their expansion plan by the end of 2020.
+This would be an application for a Development Consent Order (DCO), a form of planning permission decided nationally by the Planning Inspectorate and potentially overriding local planning policies.
+However, the ruling against the third runway is likely to cause significant delays to HAL’s readiness to make an application, if the application goes ahead at all.

 - Airports Commission: Final Report.
 Airports Commission, 1 July 2015.